DosTheFarmer/-itelective3-web/README.md

 ---
 ## System
 __Order System__
 > In the order system, we have two people who can access it: the Customer or the Customer Service representative.
 The Customer can access themself as the main customer, their inventory, credit, and the status of their order, but they can't authorize returns.
-Only the Customer Service representative can access and allow returns of the Customers.
+Only the Customer Service representative can access and authorize returns or refunds of the Customers.
 The order system also has inventory, credit, and order status subsystems.

 **Subsystems**
 * Inventory system